AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/create-and-manage-users/delete-a-user.md

 product-area: system-administration;user-management
 navigation-topic: create-and-manage-users
 title: Delete users
-description: The highlighted information on this page refers to functionality available only in the new Workfront experience beta.
+description: When a user leaves your organization, can remove that user from Adobe Workfront.
 ---

 # Delete users

-The highlighted information on this page refers to functionality available only in the new Workfront experience beta.

 When a user leaves your organization, can remove that user from Adobe Workfront.

 >[!IMPORTANT]
 >
 >* Deleting a user from the system also deletes information associated with the user that you might want to retain.
 We recommend deactivating users instead of deleting them.
-For more information, see [Deactivate a user](../../../administration-and-setup/add-users/create-and-manage-users/deactivate-a-user.md).
+For more information, see [Deactivate or reactivate a user](../../../administration-and-setup/add-users/create-and-manage-users/deactivate-a-user.md).
 >* The procedure described on this page applies only to organizations that have not yet been onboarded to the Admin Console.
 If your organization has been onboarded to the Adobe Admin Console, you must perform this action through the Adobe Admin Console.
 >
 >  For instructions on deleting a user in the Adobe Admin Console, see the section "Permanently delete users" in the article [Manage users individually](https://helpx.adobe.com/enterprise/using/manage-users-individually.html) or contact your Adobe Admin Console Administrator.